Llanos de Moxos (archaeology)

-The Llanos de Moxos (Moxos Plains), also known as the Llanos de Mojos and the Beni Savanna, have extensive remains of pre-Columbian agricultural societies scattered over most of Beni Department, Bolivia.
+The Llanos de Moxos, also known as the Moxos plains, are extensive remains of pre-Columbian agricultural societies scattered over the Moxos plains in most of Beni Department, Bolivia.
 The remains testify to a well-organized and numerous indigenous people.
 This contradicts the traditional view of archaeologists, notably Betty Meggers, who asserted that the Amazon River Basin was not environmentally able to sustain a large population and that its indigenous inhabitants were hunter-gatherer bands or slash-and-burn farmers.
 In the 1960s, petroleum company geologists and geographer William Denevan were among the first to publicize the existence of extensive prehistoric earthworks constructed in the Amazon, especially in the Llanos de Moxos.

+A large part of the Llanos de Moxos is covered with water during the rainy season.
 Many types of earthworks have been documented in the Llanos, including monumental mounds, raised fields for agriculture, natural and constructed forest islands, canals, causeways, ring ditches, and fish weirs.
 Archaeological investigations in the Llanos have not been extensive and many questions remain about the cultures of the prehistoric inhabitants.
 To date, there is no evidence that the inhabitants were politically united in pre-Columbian times, but rather they seem to have been organized into a large number of small, independent polities speaking a variety of different, unrelated languages.
 Lidar data reported in 2022 may reveal much about sites that have not been investigated.
 This may help to establish a clearer understanding of these prehistoric cultures.

-Evidence of people living in the Llanos dates back to 8000 BC.
-Archaeologists have found artifacts in the monumental mounds dating to as early as 800 BC.
+Evidence of people living in the Llanos dates back to 8000 BCE.
+Archaeologists have found artifacts in the monumental mounds dating to as early as 800 BCE.
 The Llanos were heavily populated by indigenous people until the arrival of the Spanish in the late 17th century.

 Environment

-Differing definitions of the area comprising the area of the Llanos de Moxos in northern Bolivia results in estimates of their size ranging from 110000 sqkm to 200000 sqkm.
+Differing definitions of the area comprising the Llanos de Moxos in northern Bolivia result in estimates of their size ranging from 110000 sqkm to 200000 sqkm.
 This area is characterized by flat terrain, many rivers and shallow lakes, and a tropical climate with pronounced wet and dry seasons.
 Fifty to sixty percent of the land is flooded from four to ten months per year.
 The Llanos are located mostly in the drainage basin of the Mamoré River.
+The main contemporary urban center in the Llanos is the present-day city of Trinidad.